My year got off to a bumpy start … but I’m ready to get back at it starting with Snowberry’s kitchen renovation reveal.

 Speaking of squeezes … we purchased an Electrolux washer and gas dryer that fit perfectly, but without an inch to spare.

-As for the ceiling height we elected not to raise the 8’ ceiling.
+As for the 8′ ceiling height, we decided not to raise it.

 I’m not a fan of skylights, but this one does double duty by breaking up what would otherwise be a long narrow space and it lets in a ton of much needed light.